 CELEBRATE COURAGE, CELEBRATE BEAUTY

-Today in NZ 8 women will be diagnosed with breast cancer.
+Today in New Zealand the lives of NINE women will be changed forever after being diagnosed with breast cancer.

-Yet 30% of eligible women aren’t enrolled in free screening and 60% of young women don't know the signs beyond a lump do you?
+Research shows that 60% of young women don't know the signs beyond a lump, do you?

 "I would like to introduce you to my beautiful courageous friend Gemma Delia.
 In August 2017 Gemma told me she was going through Chemotherapy for Breast Cancer, age 31.
 Up until then this was something she kept very private but she chose to share her story to encourage other women and young women especially, to CHECK FOR CHANGES, to get to know your body and to go visit your GP if you feel something is not right.
 Gemma passed away suddenly on the 4th September 2018.
 We will keep sharing her story in the hope of saving a life".

-As soon as I returned from Vietnam I went hospital to have the lump checked out.
-The doctor couldn’t diagnose what it was and suggested I have an ultrasound.
-I wasn’t able to get an appointment till the following week and by that time I was having unexplained pain in my right breast and the lump had started to invert my nipple.
-When I saw the specialist he was worried enough about my symptoms he did a biopsy on me that day.
-I had tissue taken from my breast and arm pit and a metal marker put into my breast.
-A mammogram was done to photograph where the marker was (my mammogram came back clear).
+As soon as I returned from Vietnam I went straight to the hospital to have the lump checked out, the doctor couldn’t diagnose what it was and suggested I have an ultrasound.
+I wasn’t able to get an appointment until the following week, by that time I was having unexplained pain in my right breast and the lump had started to invert my nipple.
+When I saw the specialist he was worried enough about my symptoms that he did a biopsy on me that day, I had tissue taken from my breast and armpit and a metal marker put into my breast.
+A mammogram was done to photograph where the marker was - my mammogram came back clear.

-I found out that I had stage 3 HER2 positive breast cancer and I was curable.
-I was lucky I found the lump when I did and got it seen to so quickly.
+I found out that I had Stage 3 HER2 positive breast cancer and I was curable.
+I was lucky that I had found the lump when I did and got it seen to so quickly.
 If I had left it even a little longer my prognosis could have been a lot different.
-My treatment plan was discussed.
-16 weeks of chemotherapy to shrink the tumour.
-Right side mastectomy and node clearance and radiation.
-Seemed simple at the time.
-It turned out not to be simple at all.
+My treatment plan was discussed, 16 weeks of chemotherapy to shrink the tumour, right side mastectomy and node clearance and radiation.
+Seemed simple at the time - it turned out not to be simple at all.

-As I sit here and write this I am 2 weeks post my mastectomy.
-I have seen my oncologist and the surgery went perfect.
-They got all the cancer.
-I still need more treatment.
-I am looking at least 3 weeks radiation, 6 months oral chemo and herceptin infusions every 3 weeks for a year but the hardest part is over and I have nearly won the battle.
+As I sit here and write this I am two weeks post my mastectomy.
+I have seen my oncologist and the surgery went perfect, they got all the cancer.
+I still need more treatment - I am looking at at least three weeks radiation, six months oral chemo and Herceptin infusions every three weeks for a year, but the hardest part is over and I have nearly won the battle.